jackabox/old.jackwhiting.co.uk/about.md

 excerpt:
 tags:
 ---
-Hello, My name is Jack Whiting.
+Hello, my name is Jack Whiting.

-I am a product designer and developer based in Nottingham, United Kingdom.
-I take pride in building custom solutions which solve a companies problem.
+I am a product and web designer based in Nottingham, United Kingdom.
+I take pride in building custom solutions which solve an individual or companies problem.
 The majority of my time is spent between agency work, freelancing and side projects.

-As a developer, I pride myself on building websites which function well, have great design, simplicity and speed.
-I play with WordPress, Laravel and Shopify to build easily accesible websites.
+I pride myself on building websites which function well, have great design, simplicity and speed.
+I use WordPress, Laravel and Shopify, usually, to build easily accessible websites.